 The first pillar of intensive language learning is an SRS system such as Anki or Kleio and a good deck of sentences.

-What’s good about sentences is that you not only learn new words and kanji, but also understand how to use them in context, and what their nuance is depending on how they are used.
+What’s good about sentences is that you not only learn new words, but also understand how to use them in context, and what their nuance is depending on how they are used.

 As you have no time to waste, it’s probably best to use a precompiled sentence deck shared by other users, but you are welcome to supplement that with additional sentences you come across elsewhere.

 The more personal and emotional the sentences, the easier they’ll be to remember, so make sure to venture beyond simple “the book is on the shelf” if you can.

 The more personal and emotional the sentences, the easier they’ll be to remember.